TitorSWE/MyAdvent22/README.md

 ### Part two

 When I created all my nodes, I registred all nodes of a minimum hight in the array S. I iterated the search function over all nodes in S and let's not forget to re-initialized all nodes before operating the search.

+## Day 13

+### Part one

+I didn't know about JSON.parse().
+It could have been useful.
+Therefore I practiced my recursivity skills.
+Indeed I coded a recursive function to convert my inputs into array and I applied on each these arrays the rules explained in the instructions with also a recursive function.